daknob/eldim/README.md

 * `-j`: When set, it will output all logs in JSON format, instead of plaintext
 * `-c`: The path to the configuration file

+## Metrics
+As of `eldim v0.2.0`, eldim supports metrics exporting using Prometheus.
+In order to access the metrics, Prometheus has to be enabled from the configuration file. eldim **requires** HTTP Basic Authentication on the Metrics URL, and it is only available over HTTPS, through the same TCP port as the public API.
+For security reasons, both the username and password must be 20-128 characters long.

+Currently the following metrics are exposed by `eldim`:

+### HTTP Requests Served
+eldim exports `eldim_http_requests_served`, which is a counter vector, with the following labels:

+#### method
+The `method` label contains the HTTP method that was used for this particular HTTP request, and common values can be `GET` and `POST`.

+#### path
+The `path` label contains the URL of this HTTP Request, such as `/` or even `/api/v1/file/upload/`.

+#### status
+The `status` label contains the HTTP Request Status Code that was returned, i.e. `200` or `400`.

+### Default Prometheus for Go Metrics
+The Prometheus Client Library for Go exports a heap of metrics by default, which include, among others, Go Garbage Collection metrics, Goroutine Info, Go compiler version, Application Memory Info, Running Threads, as well as Exporter Info, such as how many times the application data has been scraped by Prometheus.

 ## Configuration
 This section covers all the configuration options for eldim.
 There is a main configuration file which can control the behavior and settings of the server,